techpines/express.io/examples/README.md

 [Get the code.](https://github.com/techpines/express.io/tree/master/examples/https-io)

 This is the same as the HTTP example, but for HTTPS.
 You have to pass the key and cert contents as an option.

+When you run this example, the server should start.
+Nothing else very interesting should happen.

+__This is NOT a copy-paste example.__

 #### Server (app.js)